 The halt of R-22 means it’s now illegal to produce R-22 in this country or to import it from other countries.
 However, it’s still legal to use R-22.
 Here’s the problem: Servicing R-22-based systems will rely solely on recycling, reusing or repurposing this refrigerant.
 Since production has ceased, costs to charge existing units leaking R-22 refrigerant have gone up and are expected to keep climbing.
 As a result, it most likely will be more expensive to repair or recharge your system.

 More than likely, your air conditioner will have sufficient R-22, unless a leak occurs.
 Old equipment that uses R-22 might still be worth repairing, if it’s not leaking refrigerant.
-Otherwise, because costs are going up due to limited supply, it may be a good time to consider upgrading to a newer (and more efficient) system.
+Otherwise, because costs are going up due to limited supply, it may be a good time to consider upgrading to a newer (and more efficient) system with the help of an air conditioning services company.
+Then, you need to schedule regular air conditioning repair and tune up services to maintain the efficiency of your new ac unit.

 Choosing to upgrade to a system that relies on safer alternatives to R-22 will protect you from costly service and repairs.
 Plus, you’ll enjoy a system that: